CSO-241-Spring20/Assignment-5/README.md

 ## Data:

-The training corpus contains that can be classified as any one of the following 12 universal tags -
+The training corpus contains words that can be classified as any one of the following 12 universal tags -

 VERB - verbs (all tenses and modes)
 NOUN - nouns (common and proper)